crownstone/bluenet/docs/TESTING.md

 ## Dimmer

 Check dimmer stability with:

 - An incandescent lamp.
 - A halogen lamp.
 - A dimmable LED lamp.

-Check if dimmer restores after reset.
+Check if dimmer restores after reset:

 - Set dimmer at 30%.
 - Plug out crownstone.
 - Plug in crownstone.